 Once the air exits the impeller, the air needed to be vented from the tool.
 While it could be simple to just have a hole in the housing to let the air vent, there was a huge side effect -- noise!
 The noise from the tool needed to be reduced before venting.
 While some tools did nothing but just venting the air, other tools stuffed felt inside the housing to act as a muffler and absorb cleaner and/or oil lubrication.
 This worked for a while, but over long term, the felt became saturated with oil and leaked out.
 Since the Vortex extracted most of the energy from the air, the noise was reduced.
 The housing acted like a muffler, without felt, and was vented out the rear of the tool via the exhaust ports.

 Over the years of using many different carving tools, Debbi found that all of the air hoses connected to the tools used stiff 1/4 inch diameter vinyl or polyurethane tubing.
 The stiffness and weight of the hose put a disproportionate amount of pressure on the end of the tool causing the tool to become unbalanced and dragged the end of the tool down more than the front of the tool.
-The Vortex XJ7 housing air supply was connected by using an 1/8" outside diameter hose using extremely flexible tubing made by Tygon.
+The Vortex XJ7 housing air supply was connected by using an 1/16" inside diameter hose using extremely flexible tubing made by Tygon.
 Debbi found the Tygon hose so flexible, that it reminded her of spaghetti.
 This eliminated all noticeable movement restrictions caused by the heavier and stiffer hose.
-The Vortex X7J will be available for pre-order with shipping in March.
-The list price will be $595.
-The pre-order price will be $295 for the first 100 units and will include the following items: The Vortex X7J lifetime housing warranty and 1 year non-commercial turbine warranty.

 All trademarks and brands are the property of their respective owners.